 CGI definition and characteristics

 What is CGI?
-Any CGI definition is bound to be very broad because the term does not narrow itself to just one type of visual effect.
-So before going over the most notable examples, let’s define “What does CGI mean?” in a way that covers most of its uses.
+What does CGI stand for?
+Any CGI definition is bound to be very broad because it does not narrow itself to just one type of visual effect.
+In fact, the definition of CGI includes everything from background set extensions to fully animated characters and environments.
+So, before reviewing the most notable examples, let’s define “What does CGI mean?” and clarify the broader CGI meaning in a way that covers most of its uses.

 CGI DEFINITION